-The so-called non-Buddhist doctrines refer to teachings that do not pertain to the Tathagatagarbha, doctrines expounded apart from the mind of Tathagatagarbha, which are called non-Buddhist doctrines.
-Many non-Buddhist doctrines are greatly beneficial to Buddhist practitioners; therefore, one should not reject useful non-Buddhist methods.
-For instance, doctors treating patients with medical methods is also a non-Buddhist approach.
-Can we abandon non-Buddhist methods and rely solely on the Tathagatagarbha doctrine to resolve all matters?
-Clearly, we cannot.
-Non-Buddhists eat, and we must also eat; non-Buddhists live on Earth, and we cannot leave Earth either; non-Buddhists breathe air, and we also breathe the same air.
-Since beginningless kalpas, we have never been separated from non-Buddhist doctrines.
-Even after learning Buddhism, we must still practice methods identical to those of non-Buddhists; this is necessary.
-Apart from lacking the Tathagatagarbha doctrine and the doctrine of the non-self in the five aggregates, non-Buddhists possess all other methods, which we too must fully embrace.
-For example, the renunciation mind, liberation mind, and meditative concentration found in non-Buddhist traditions, along with various methods for addressing physical ailments, are all highly worthy of our study.
-As long as they are useful to us, we should employ them.
-In reality, all non-Buddhist doctrines are essentially the Tathagatagarbha doctrine.
-Even when doctors heal patients, it is ultimately the Tathagatagarbha that effects the cure; fundamentally, it remains the Tathagatagarbha doctrine.
-No person or doctrine can exist apart from the Tathagatagarbha; all are born from the Tathagatagarbha, and in essence, all are the Tathagatagarbha.
+The so-called heterodox teachings refer to those outside the Tathagatagarbha—teachings expounded apart from the Tathagatagarbha mind are called heterodox teachings.
+Many heterodox teachings are of great use to Buddhist practitioners, so one should not reject useful heterodox methods.
+For instance, doctors curing patients is also a heterodox method.
+Can we abandon heterodox methods and rely solely on the Tathagatagarbha Dharma to resolve all matters?
+Clearly not.
+When heterodox followers eat, we must also eat; they live on Earth, and we cannot leave this planet; they breathe air, and we all share the same air.
+Since beginningless kalpas, we have never been separated from heterodox teachings.
+Even after learning Buddhism, we must still cultivate methods identical to those of heterodox practitioners—this is essential.
+Apart from lacking the Tathagatagarbha Dharma and the Dharma of the Five Aggregates and Non-Self, heterodox traditions possess all other teachings, which we too must fully embody.
+For example, the heterodox practices of renunciation mind, liberation mind, and meditative concentration, along with various methods for resolving physical ailments, are all highly worthy of our study.
+Whatever proves useful to us, we should employ.
+In truth, all heterodox teachings are fundamentally the Tathagatagarbha Dharma.
+Even when doctors heal patients, it is ultimately the Tathagatagarbha that effects the cure—essentially, it remains the Tathagatagarbha Dharma.
+No person or teaching can ever separate from the Tathagatagarbha; all are born from it, and all are intrinsically the Tathagatagarbha.

 14